canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-nodejs-app.md

 ### What do we need to do?

 The snap not being in devmode anymore, it needs to get additional permissions.
-Those are given through an interface.
-We thus have to find which interface our snap will need, and declare a plug to that interface.
-The snap plug will connect to the core slot which declares this interface.
+Those are given through an **interface**.
+We thus have to find which **interface** our snap will need, and declare a **plug** to that interface.
+The snap **plug** will connect to the core **slot** which declares this **interface**.
 For an easy analogy, thinks of a plug like an electrical plug, slot is what you put the plug into, and the interface is the kind of data (permissions here) which will be send over via that interface.

 Enough theory!
 How to easily debug and fix this?